JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 }
 ```

-### Available Subplugins
+### Subplugins

-The plugin has a new ID: `org.jetbrains.intellij.platform`, but also was split into subplugins.
+The plugin was split into subplugins that can be applied separately.
-This approach allows you to choose between applying all configurations and tasks at once, or applying them separately, e.g., to only use an IntelliJ Platform SDK dependency without creating any tasks.
+This allows for applying only a subset of features, e.g. when you only use an IntelliJ Platform SDK dependency without creating any tasks.

 #### org.jetbrains.intellij.platform